-Launching an App – A Tutorial: Part 3 – What to Do After Your App Hits the App Stores
+Launching An App Part 3: What to Do After Your App Hits The App Stores

 Launching an app is an art form.
 Now you know the secret to an uber successful app launch and how to get featured on major tech blogs.
 But the journey doesn’t end there, grasshopper.
 What you do after your app goes live is equally important in your marketing strategy – and your app’s success.